victorjanees/Metabase/README.md

 ## Language
 Metabase uses SQL(Structured Query Language), Which is a commonly used languages in other Databases like MySql, Sqlite3, etc.

+## Features
+* Allows anyone in the team to ask questions without knowing sql.
+* Uses the SQL editor for more complex queries.
+* Allows to build interactive dashboards with filters and custom click behaviour.
+* Set up alerts to have Metabase, Which notifies the user when the user data changes.

 ## Visualizing results
 In Metabase, an answer to a question can be visualized in a number of ways:
 * Numbers